swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }

 @Test func `Duplicate elements`() {
-  // This is a cross-library issue from XCTest.
   // Without interoperability the test passes despite the `XCTAssertEqual` failure in the helper.
   // With interoperability, the test fails. assertUnique([1, 2, 1])